Telecom-Sud-Paris/mmd-blockchain-agent/README.md

 ## Building
 Required: JDK 11, Fabric 2.2 binaries installed

+For the smart contracts in Javascript, the working versions are node v14.21.3 and npm 6.14.18

 You might need to execute `docker pull --platform amd64 hyperledger/fabric-javaenv:2.2` if on Mac

 ## Running